squidfunk/mkdocs-material/README.md

 ## Features

-* **It's just Markdown** – you just write your technical documentation in Markdown, so there's no need to know any HTML, JavaScript or CSS.
-Material for MkDocs will do the heavy lifting and generate a beautiful and functional website.
+* **It's just Markdown** — write your technical documentation in plain Markdown – no need to know HTML, JavaScript or CSS.
+Material for MkDocs will do the heavy lifting and convert your writing to a beautiful and functional website.

-* **Looks great on every device**: Material for MkDocs is built...
+* **Responsive by design** — built from the ground up to work on all sorts of devices – from mobile phones to wide screens.
+The underlying fluid layout will always adapt perfectly to the available screen space.

+* **Static, yet searchable** — almost magically, your technical documentation website will be searchable without any further ado.
+Material for MkDocs comes with built-in search – no server needed – that will instantly answer your users' queries.

+* **Many configuration options** — change the color palette, font families, language, icons and favicon, logo.
+Add a source repository link, links to your social profiles, Google Analytics and Disqus - all with a few lines of code.

+* **Beyond GitHub Markdown** — integrates natively with Python Markdown Extensions, offering additional elements like callouts, tabbed content containers, mathematical formulas, critic markup, task lists and emojis.

+* **Modern architecture** — Material for MkDocs's underlying codebase is built with TypeScript, RxJS, and SCSS, and is compiled with Webpack.
+This brings great possibilities for theme extension and customization.

 ## Quick start